harikas14/Pages/docs/WinMug-UserGuide.md

 **Q: What file formats are supported?**
 A: WinMug downloads all file types supported by SmugMug: JPG, PNG, GIF, TIFF, RAW files (CR2, NEF, etc.), and videos (MP4, MOV, etc.).

+**Q: What is the CSV metadata export?**
+A: WinMug can create a CSV file for each album containing all photo metadata (titles, captions, keywords, GPS coordinates, dates, and direct SmugMug links).
+This is useful for:
+- Importing metadata into other photo management software
+- Creating searchable photo databases
+- Preserving SmugMug organization information

+**Q: Does metadata embedding work for all image formats?**
+A: WinMug supports metadata embedding for most formats:
+- **Full support**: JPEG, PNG, TIFF, WebP, GIF
+- **Full support**: HEIC/HEIF (Apple format)
+- **Read-only**: RAW files (CR2, NEF, ARW, etc.) - these are preserved unmodified
+- **Limited**: Videos (some metadata may be embedded)

+**Q: Why aren't GPS coordinates showing for some photos?**
+A: GPS coordinates are only included when:
+- The original photo has GPS data from the camera or phone
+- The GPS data was added in SmugMug
+- SmugMug returns Latitude=0, Longitude=0 when no location is set, which WinMug correctly ignores

+**Q: Can I download individual photos instead of entire albums?**
+A: Yes!
+Click "View" on any album to see its photos, then click individual photos to select them.
+Selected photos are added to your download queue alongside any full albums you've selected.

 ### Licensing and Updates

 **Q: Is this a one-time purchase?**